 I continue to work to enhance my cultural competency, knowing this is a lifelong process.
 If at any time you feel uncomfortable, excluded, or mistreated - please let me know.
 I always welcome and encourage feedback to improve this course and your experience.
 I am still figuring out how to achieve these goals, aims and hopes.
 I invite you to support these efforts by understanding that I will sometimes get it wrong and by holding me accountable when I do.
-If you would like to notify me anonymously, please slide a note under my office door, Woodward 130.

 Welcome to class - I am so happy you are here!